nextgis/docs_ng/source/docs_geoservices/source/intro.rst

 Introduction
 ========

-`NextGIS GeoServices <https://geoservices.nextgis.com/>`_ is a collection of basic spacial data services that can be expanded and used in external apps.
+`NextGIS GeoServices <https://geoservices.nextgis.com/>`_ is a platform where you can create basic spacial data services and use them in external apps.